 This course will consider the real world, practical applications of science.
 Science for Citizens 11 is intended for students who want an overall view of science from the perspective of a citizen in our global society.
 The course allows students to explore the relationships between science and technology, as well as gain an understanding of the related social and environmental considerations.
 The focus of the learning will be done through in-class assessments, assignments and group hands on activities and projects with less emphasis on formal content-based assessments.
 The main topics explored could include the role of science in health, fitness, sustainability, crime, and the workplace.
-This satisfies the course graduation Science 11 requirement, additional science course may be required for many post-secondary programs.
+This course satisfies the Science 11 graduation requirement, but additional science course may be required for many post-secondary programs.